Blessings in a Backpack of Michigan

-Blessings In a Backpack is a “neighbor-helping-neighbor” program that is designed to help meet the nutritional needs of children and families.
+Blessings In a Backpack is a “neighbor-helping-neighbor” program that is designed to help meet the nutritional needs of school-age children.

-Each week, volunteers, in cooperation with school officials, distribute backpacks filled with enough non-perishable food for the weekend (six meals) to “at-risk” students.
-These students are participants in the government subsidized free or reduced fee hot lunch program.
+Each week, volunteers, in cooperation with school officials, distribute backpacks filled with enough non-perishable food for the weekend (six meals) to “hunger insecure” school-age children.
+These students are participants in the government subsidized Free or Reduced Fee Lunch Program.

-The goal of the Blessings in a Backpack program is to keep these students from going hungry on the weekends and remove barriers to academic success.
+The goal of the Blessings in a Backpack program is to keep these children from going hungry on the weekends and remove barriers to academic success.

 You can support Blessings in a Backpack by participating in one of our upcoming events.

 Blessings in a Backpack – Feed the Shores

 Announcing a new program for Romeo:

 In mid-September we received a request for more information through the contact page of the website from a kindergarten schoolteacher in Romeo.
 The information was sent and a week later received notice of their continued interest and desire to have a meeting to discuss the next steps to start a program.
 By the end of the month the meeting was held, and the outcome was to form Blessings in a Backpack-Romeo, a community-based program to assist hunger-insecure school-age children.

 There are 1,269 children attending the Romeo Community Schools who can benefit from the Blessings in a Backpack program.
 This is 24% of the student enrollment.
 The district serves students from Romeo and portions of Addison Township, Armada Township, Bruce Township, Oakland Township, Ray Township, Shelby Township, and Washington Township